Facudob10/Facudob10/README.md

 I'm a systems engineering student at the UTN (University of Technology) in La Plata, Argentina.
 I'm an expert in C, C++, Python, Linux, Git, and React.
 I'm passionate about learning and creating something new, productive, innovative, and creative.
 * **I am interested in web design and working in databases**
 - 👯 I’m looking forward to collaborate on open source projects.
-- Outside tech, 📖 I love to read novels, 🖌️ do painting and skecthing, 🎵 listen to music, and 🌴 explore nature outdoors.
-- 📫 Reach out to me at: <a href="bhargavi.kurukunda@students.iiit.ac.in">bhargavi.kurukunda@students.iiit.ac.in</a>

 <br>
 <h3 align="left">Languages and Tools:</h3>